Antebios/playwright-azure-monitor-reporter/README.md

 This plugin sends Playwright test results to Azure Monitor Log Analytics, allowing you to centralize, analyze, and visualize your test metrics in Azure.

 ## Overview
 The Playwright Azure Monitor Reporter is a custom reporter for Playwright tests that automatically collects test execution data and sends it to Azure Monitor Log Analytics.
-It enables you to:

-- Track test execution metrics in a central location
-- Monitor test results across different test runs, environments, and browsers
-- Create custom dashboards and alerts based on test results
-- Analyze trends in test stability and performance over time

-The reporter captures detailed information about each test, including:

-- Test status (passed, failed, skipped, etc.)
-- Test duration
-- Error messages and stack traces for failed tests
-- Test file paths and suite names
-- Browser information
-- Environment details
-- CI/CD run information and commit IDs

-### Key Features
-- Easy Configuration: Set up with environment variables or direct configuration in Playwright config
-- Authentication: Secure Azure authentication using Azure Identity credentials
-- Rich Data: Captures comprehensive test metadata for detailed analysis
-- Error Handling: Robust error handling to ensure test results are reliably captured
-- Flexibility: Works with any Playwright test project with minimal configuration

-### Use Cases
-- CI/CD Pipeline Integration: Track test results across builds and deployments
-- Test Health Monitoring: Identify flaky tests and track test stability over time
-- Cross-Environment Analysis: Compare test performance across different environments
-- Release Quality Insights: Get aggregated test metrics to inform release decisions
-- Check the documentation for setup instructions and configuration options.

 ## Prerequisites